ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 clock of clients and servers.
 How large a time window is needed could depend on the population of clients that the server needs to serve.

+Servers MUST NOT treat the time window as secret information.
+An attacker can actively probe the server with specially crafted request timestamps to determine the time window over which the server will accept responses.

 {{?REQUEST-DATE=I-D.thomson-httpapi-request-date}} contains further
 considerations for the use of the `Date` request header field.
 This includes the way in which clients might correct for clock skew and the privacy